B1rby/Pwn-Journey/rop/sys_execve/call sys_execve.md

 ### Practice

 You can found the binary [here](https://github.com/B1rby/Art-of-Exploitation/blob/main/rop/ret2mprotect/vuln.c).
 To compile it use this command.
-Of course you need to enable ASLR with the command below
+Of course you need to enable ASLR with the command above.

 ```bash
 └─# gcc vuln.c -o vuln -fno-stack-protector -no-pie -static